 The group of five left Velika Kladuša (BIH) and walked all the way through Croatia until Slovenia.
 Eventually, they were caught by Slovenian authorities, while walking along a small path in a Slovenian forest during the evening.
 They were approximately 1,5 kilometers away from the Italian border.
-The group of around five officers fired in the air, at least three times and the five individuals stopped at a distance of twenty meters.
-The officers wore green military clothes and carried long riffles.
+The group of around five officers fired in the air, at least three times and the five individuals stopped at a distance of twenty meters as the respondent asserted.
+He claimed that the officers wore green uniforms and carried long riffles.
 One of them was female.

 The group of five was soon brought to a police van parked approximately 700 meters away from the spot where they were apprehended.
 After this, they were driven for 30 minutes to a police station at the Slovenian−Croatian border.